"Is it still worthwhile to pay for SEO?"

 This is a concern commonly asked by a lot of small and local businesses.
 Most people know about search engine optimization and the advantages it may provide.
 They are, however, questioning if SEO is still effective in light of all the new trends and digital advertising options.

-What Is SEM (Search Engine Marketing)?
+What Is SEO (Search Engine Optimization)?

 Making modifications to a web page to appear high on Google is known as SEO.
 The goal is to optimize your web presence so that when a customer browses for a term related to your company, they access your site and may contact you from there.